 Before three we started climbing up the rocky slope out of the valley to the plateau above.
 The top was indeed flat and offered a good fast going.
 We set a direct course to Jabbaren, at this point about ten kilometres away.

-We reached a smal cluster of rocks at about the half-way point in little over an hour.
+We reached a smal cluster of rocks (Tabaraket) at about the half-way point in little over an hour.
 Here Baba showed us a shelter that contained among other paintings a pair of exceptional ostriches, including one without any readily recognisable body, very similar to the bodyless ostriches of Wadi Sora in the Gilf Kebir.

 We covered the remaining distance in less than an hour, and soon spotted our donkeys grazing in an adjacent valley.
 The Jabaren camp is in a largish depression with a flat sandy bottom, flanked by low rocks, and a small wadi with two small cypress trees.
 Young Omar and Ibrahim have prepared everything, we staggered in just in time for sunset and the well earned evening bar that followed it.
 We were to spend two nights here, spending a relaxed day visiting the Jabbaren sites following the two days of walking.